Exponentially slow thermalization and the robustness of Hilbert space fragmentation

-In this work, we answer this question affirmatively by studying what happens when a 1d spin chain with ``pair-flip'' constraints is connected at its end to a chain undergoing generic unconstrained dynamics (Fig.~\ref{fig:inspirational_schematic}~a).
-The coupling to the unconstrained system can be veiwed as a coupling to a thermal bath, and it renders the dynamics fully ergodic.
-Naively, one might expect the bath to initiate a thermalizing ``avalanche'' that spreads out and thermalizes the constrained region on the time scale needed for the influence of the bath to be felt across the system, viz. on a time of order $\lc$, where $\lc$ is the size of the constrained region.
-We show that this intuition is in fact false, and that the thermalization time $t_{\rm th}$ instead scales {\it exponentially} in $\lc$.
-This slowness is due to strong bottlenecks that the system encounters as it tries to explore Hilbert space, a phenomenon which arises from the type of constraints and the local nature of the coupling to the bath.
+In this work, we answer this question affirmatively {in a restricted setting}, by studying what happens when a 1d spin chain with ``pair-flip'' constraints \cite{caha2018pair} is connected at one end to a chain undergoing generic unconstrained dynamics, {with the remainder of the chain left unperturbed} (Fig.~\ref{fig:inspirational_schematic}~a).
+The coupling to the unconstrained system can be viewed as a coupling to a thermal bath, and it renders the dynamics fully ergodic. {The thermalization time $t_{\rm th}$ is then the time needed for the effects of a thermal bath at the boundary to spread throughout the bulk.
+Letting $\lc$ be the size of the constrained region, for generic dynamics we may therefore expect $t_{\rm th}$ to scale as either $\lc$ or $\lc^2$, depending on whether the bulk dynamics possess a local conserved charge.
+The main result of this paper is to rigorously show that the influence of the bath in fact spreads much more slowly than this, with $t_{\rm th}$ instead scaling {\it exponentially} in $\lc$.} This slowness is due to strong bottlenecks that the system encounters as it tries to explore Hilbert space, a phenomenon which arises from the type of constraints and the local nature of the coupling to the bath.
 We rigorously prove an exponentially large lower bound on $t_{\rm th}$ in the setting where the system undergoes a constrained form of random unitary (RU) dynamics, and provide numerical evidence that $t_{\rm th}$ for Hamiltonian dynamics is similarly long.
 Remarkably, the long approach to equilibrium can be diagnosed simply by measuring expectation values of certain local operators, which take exponentially long to reach their steady-state values.

 \paragraph*{Slow thermalization in the pair-flip model:} We begin by studying Hamiltonian dynamics.
 We consider a spin-$(N-1)/2$ model of the form $H=H_0+H_{\rm imp}$.
-Here the constrained Hamiltonian $H_0$ takes the form
+Here the constrained Hamiltonian $H_0$ takes the form \cite{caha2018pair}

 with $g_i$ arbitrary $N\times N$ Hermitian matrices.
 The ``impurity'' Hamiltonian $H_{\rm imp}$ acts to break the constraints on sites $\lc<i\leq\ltot$, with $\lc$ the size of the constrained region. $H_0$ only flips neighboring spins with identical values.
 As a result, it preserves the $U(1)$ charges \be Q_a \equiv \sum_{i} (-1)^i \proj{a}_i.\ee When $N>2$, which we will specify to unless explicitly noted otherwise, $H_0$ additionally possesses an exponentially large number of non-local conserved quantities~\cite{moudgalya2018exact}.
 Among these are the $N(N-1)^{\ltot-1}$ ``frozen'' states of the form $|a_1,\dots,a_\ltot\ran, \, a_i \neq a_{i+1}$, which are annihilated by $H_0$.
 We will denote the space spanned by these states as $\mch_{\rm froz}$.